PF2-pasteur-fr/SARTools-Galaxy/sartools/README.md

 -----------------------------------------------------------
-sartools_1_1_0: a galaxy wrapper for SARTools version 1.1.0
+SARTools-Galaxy: a galaxy wrapper for SARTools version 1.2.0
 -----------------------------------------------------------

 Description: